6 budget takeaways and what they could mean for your finances

 First-home buyers | Income tax changes | House prices

 Treasurer Jim Chalmers has handed down his fifth federal budget, calling it “the most important and ambitious budget in decades”.
-But what does it actually mean for your money, your tax and the cost of everyday life?
+But what could it actually mean for your money, your tax and the cost of everyday life?

 The budget tries to balance several pressures at once, including higher fuel prices, rising everyday costs and interest rates.
 It also looks at longer term challenges like the rising cost of disability support, fuel supply and housing affordability.